When Caregivers Strike

 I’m impatient.
 Get me back to my technology.
 My Facebook.
 My Twitter.
 My blog.
 My instant gratification.
 Get me back to sunshine and exercise and dancing and shopping and watching my kids in a play.
 Get me back to party throwing, chicken roasting, gin tippling, lovemaking, minivan racing.
 Get me out of the tiny world of a diminishing life.

-Then there’s my grandmother’s caretaker, Lola.
+Then there’s Lola, the caretaker.
 Lola is stunning.
 She’s 60 but looks 45.
 She’s a head turner.
 Full lips, almond shaped eyes, perfect hair and make-up and a trim physique.
 She cares for my grandma six days a week.
 How do you do this?
 I want to ask.
 You could still have a man, you could travel, you could do any number of things with your looks and personality and joie de vivre.
 But she brings light to my grandma’s darkening world and lets the rest of us feel good about resuming our lives because we know grandma’s in loving hands.

 Sometimes I’m unhumble-able.
 I’m young enough to think I’ll live forever.
 I’m eager to devour more life.
 I have the eye of the tiger.
 I’m still learning.
 I’m still meeting new people and forging new connections.
 But when I watch Lola handle my grandmother with profound patience and grace it knocks me flat.
 There are angels among us.
 And life is a hero’s journey.
 And there is a reason why.
 And I’m just a speck of sand in God’s eye.